postcards from new york, no. 2: happy one-year anniversary to me!

 But this also means that I have to make more of an effort to put myself out there, to really participate in the New York lifestyle and to experience living in the city.
 I've recently taken up ballet classes again (after a quick nine year hiatus), purchased a membership to The Met that I've already taken copious advantage of, and I'm currently preparing to audition for the NYU community orchestra in a couple of months.
 I'm always happiest when I'm busy, and hopefully this is a step in the right direction.

 I am especially enamored with The Met after this year's Met Gala.
 Are we over talking about the Met Gala yet?
 Because it was two months ago and I'm still not over it.
 I don't think I fully appreciated the Met Gala until I learned what it was actually for.
 Better known as the Metropolitan Museum of Art Costume Institute Benefit, the Met Gala raises money for the elaborate costume department exhibitions at The Met museum (tickets are a cool $30K apiece).
 You may remember my fascination with the 2015 theme, China: Through the Looking-Glass, an examination of the influence of Chinese culture on fashion and design.
-This year's theme was Heavenly Bodies: Fashion and the Catholic Imagination, and the dresses were absolutely stunning (favorites were Blake Lively, Cardi B, Diane Kruger, Priyanka Chopra, Kate Bosworth, Lily Collins, and Chadwick Boseman omg).
+This year's theme was Heavenly Bodies: Fashion and the Catholic Imagination, and the dresses were absolutely otherworldly (favorites were Blake Lively, Cardi B, Diane Kruger, Priyanka Chopra, Kate Bosworth, Lily Collins, and Chadwick Boseman omg).
 I actually bought the absurdly expensive and luxurious Pat McGrath Mothership IV: Decadence palette.
 It was created in collaboration with The Met, and I can honestly say I have never been this infatuated with an eyeshadow palette in my entire life.
 It's everything Kat Von D's Serpentina palette wasn't for me.
 Just look at it:

 The colors are absolutely gorgeous and ultra-pigmented and smooth, and they were so perfectly Renaissance-esque that I was inspired to recreate some of the makeup looks on the red carpet (Lily Collins, Kim Kardashian, Gigi Hadid, Selena Gomez, and SZA, for example).
 They came out pretty well, I think.